 In most lower end units, the pulsing is not very well controlled.
 They can only pulse at full power in an on-off, on-off cycle.
 Thus, they can greatly overshoot, then undershoot, a temperature many times before achieving equilibrium.
 This is why many reviewers complain of pans overheating (and even warping), food burning, and difficulty achieving a slow simmer; these are all characteristics of this full blast-or-off, all-or-nothing heating system.

-In fact, the on-off pulsing in some portable induction burners can make simmering almost impossible; a liquid is either boiling hard or just sitting there.
+In fact, the on-off pulsing in some portable induction burners can make simmering almost impossible; a liquid is either boiling hard or just sitting there doing nothing.
 This problem is compounded by the fact that inexpensive units (typically, those under $300 or so) have fewer settings than their more pricey counterparts to begin with, usually 10 or less, which means big temp (or power) jumps, thus less overall control.
 (For more details, see the Specifications section in the model reviews below.)
 It is also made worse because of how induction works: the pan gets hot, the burner, not so much.
 So the pan can get much hotter than the actual setting before the sensor (which is beneath the glass surface of the burner) reads it and turns off the pulsing.

 Pulsing: Gentle and Gradual